-- Distribution: Data segments are activated for use in marketing applications and media platforms.
+- Distribution: Lastly, data segments are activated for use in marketing applications and media platforms.

 How does this look in the real world?
 A Worcester hardware store wants to reach its best customers for an upcoming VIP Sales Event.
 They decide to bring in an ad-tech partner (like MassLive Media) to help with a data onboarding solution.
 The store’s management knows that past behavior is a strong predictor of future behavior, so they provide the ad-tech partner with their CRM data on customers who have made three or more purchases over the past six months.

-The transformation of the data begins by uploading the offline customer information, anonymizing it, and matching it to corresponding online profiles.
-This creates a 1:1 communication opportunity for the store with its carefully defined list of customers.
+The transformation of the data begins when someone uploads the offline customer information, anonymizes it, and matches it to corresponding online profiles.
+As a result, this creates a 1:1 communication opportunity for the store with its carefully defined list of customers.

 The hardware store then runs a rich media display advertisement and pre-roll video campaign directed at those valuable customers.
 This campaign reaches that defined list across devices, platforms and ad networks, promoting its upcoming VIP Sales Event.
 By reaching those repeat customers with a special offer, the hardware store drives incremental sales from its best customers.

-Tactics like these are refined, effective and powerful.
-And now they’re within the reach of neighborhood shops, allowing them to more affordably run campaigns much the same way national brands do.
+These tactics are refined, effective and powerful.
+What’s more, now they’re within the reach of neighborhood shops, allowing them to more affordably run campaigns much the same way national brands do.

 Imagine taking your carefully crafted direct mail list of home addresses, or your email database, and being able to communicate with those same customers in online environments.
 Thanks to data onboarding, the use cases are limited only by your imagination.

-In this data-enabled world, local Massachusetts businesses are now able to craft impressively intelligent campaigns like never before.
+Most importantly, in this data-enabled world local Massachusetts businesses are now able to craft impressively intelligent campaigns like never before.
 Insights built from existing customer data can enable small and midsize businesses to be dazzlingly creative and efficient with their marketing and advertising initiatives.